CLASSES AT THE CENTRE

 Do we have a “deficiency of spirit”, as Ludwig Binswanger asked Freud once?
 Where has our questing lead us in the pursuit of material and familiar?
 Have we forgotten something along the way to material success?

-Over the weeks of this course, we’ll look at teachings by Thrangu Rinpoche about Shamatha, calm abiding, meditation.
+We’ll look at teachings by Thrangu Rinpoche about Shamatha, calm abiding, meditation.
 Exploring the role of meditation in our lives and the world around us.
 Beginners and regular meditators are welcome.

 Cost: Members: no cost; non-members R60 per evening